-The sensor retrieves volumetric water content (VWC) and period (PER) data.
-A proprietary technique determines water content over widely varying soils while correcting for a range of bulk electrical conductivities.
-The sensor requests volumetric water content (VWC) and period (PER) data using SDI-12 serial protocol.
+Volumetric water content (VWC) and period (PER) data are retrieved from the sensor.
+The HydroSense II sensor uses a proprietary technique to determine water content over widely varying soils while correcting for a range of bulk electrical conductivities.
+Volumetric water content (labeled "VWC" on the display) and period (labeled "PER" on the display) data are requested from the sensor via SDI-12 serial protocol.